haruu11113/haruu11113/README.md

 ## About My Job
 I am a graduate student on Japan.
 My research theme is the development of applications that use machine learning.
 After graduate school, I would like to work in the field of machine learning and data analysis.

+In college, I learned about a wide range of fields such as classical control theory, information theory, and optical engineering.

+I have a part-time job at a company creating applications using Laravel.

 ## My Applications
 Now I am making markdown editor, 'Mnote'.